DecayCore FAQ

 Should I measure with DecayCore or REW?

-For new measurements, use DecayCore’s own measurement workflow.
+For new measurements, use DecayCore’s own measurement workflow when available on your platform.
 It is designed for DecayCore’s correction pipeline.

 Where can I download DecayCore?